howsoai/platform-installation-examples/kots-existing-cluster-airgap/README.md

             --registry-username reguser --registry-password pw --namespace howso \
             --skip-registry-check
 ```
-> Note the namespace in the registry location above
+> Note.
+The howso namespace is included in the registry location above, but not in the next command.

 Push the Howso Platform images to the local registry & complete the installation.